OrienteerBAP/JNPM/README.md

     registryUrl (Default: http://registry.npmjs.org/)
       NPM registry URL to be used for package lookup and retrieval

+    serverId
+      Server id from settings to get username and password from

     strategy (Default: WEBJARS)
       Installation strategy to be used